BramTeurlings/3DGameBridge/README.md

 ## Additional information
 If you want to get an understanding of the underlying SR SDK, you can view the documentation and samples at the link below: https://developer.srappstore.com/

+For any questions or contributions you may have, please refer to our Discord server.